- Our Offer

 5. Skills Training UK receives completed Expression of Interest form and due diligence documentation and begins the due diligence process

-5. Due diligence information will be formally reviewed by the Development Director who will discuss potential Partners with the Operations Director or Skills Director as appropriate to determine service need and also the level of contract available.
+5. Due diligence information will be formally reviewed by a Director for Skills Training UK who will discuss potential Partners with the Operations Director or Skills Director as appropriate to determine service need and also the level of contract available.

 6. References contacted by Skills Training UK to confirm contract delivery and performance where stated.

-7. A recommendation is made by the Development Director to the Senior Management Team based on the
+7. A recommendation is made by the Director from Skills Training UK to the Board of Directors based on capacity, capability, added value, and reputational considerations

 8. Potential sub-contractor to be informed of decision